EvaPeshcherova/Showcase-Portfolio/README.md

 2) a simple card flip animation CSS 3D transforms;
 3) a three-dimensional rotating cube.

 The web page was recreated duaring a workshop that I held for 50 participants at Oslo Science park.
-(Read more about the workshop: http://www.womenitech.com/blog-posts.html)